apache/nuttx/configs/teensy-2.0/README.txt

   at ../buildroot/build_avr.
 Edit the setenv.sh file if this is not the case.

-  After configuring NuttX, make sure that CONFIG_AVR_BUILDROOT=y is set in your .config file.
+  After configuring NuttX, make sure that CONFIG_AVR_BUILDROOT_TOOLCHAIN=y is set in your .config file.

 WinAVR: